opendistro/for-elasticsearch-docs/docs/ism/policies.md

 ## Sample template for rollover

-The following sample template policy implements a rollover template:
+The following sample template policy implements an index rollover:

 1. Create a policy with an `ism_template` field.
-You need to specify the `index_patterns` field.
-If you don't specify a value for `priority`, it defaults to 0.

 ```json
 PUT _opendistro/_ism/policies/rollover_policy